JCWasmx86/mesonlsp/docs/Configuration.md

 }
 ```
 - `others.ignoreDiagnosticsFromSubprojects`: If true, no diagnostics from subprojects will be shown.
 If it is an array of strings, the diagnostics from these subprojects will be ignored.
-- `others.neverDownloadAutomatically`: If true, no subprojects/wraps are downloaded automatically. **Currently unimplemented**
+- `others.neverDownloadAutomatically`: If true, no subprojects/wraps are downloaded automatically.
 - `others.disableInlayHints`: If true, no inlay hints will be shown.
-- `others.muonPath`: Set the path to muon which will be used for formatting.
 - `linting.disableNameLinting`: Disable checking, whether the variable names are snake case
 - `linting.disableAllIdLinting`: Disables checking of all following options.
 - `linting.disableCompilerIdLinting`: Disables the comparison of string literals with the results of `compiler.get_id()` and emitting a warning, if unknown string.